AvratanuBiswas/FluorPenPlugin/README.md

 # OJApp
-## A matlab user interface for analysing OJIP curve data from FluorPen instrument.
+## A matlab user interface for analysing OJIP curve datasets from FluorPen instrument.
 That is serving as an additional plug in for "quick categorical analysis".

 ### The software can read converted FluorPen OJIP ".txt" datasets format.